-The Parliamentary Education Office is pleased to provide activities and resources about the Legislative Assembly for teachers and students.
+The Parliamentary Education Office is pleased to provide a number of activities and resources about the Legislative Assembly for teachers and students.

 - 1. Take your students on a virtual tour of the Parliament Buildings or have them complete the online scavenger hunt. - 2.
-Book a Virtual Classroom session for your class.
-Online sessions provide an introduction to the Legislative Assembly and allow for discussion on broader concepts, such how a bill becomes a law or the levels of government. - 3.
+Book a Virtual Classroom session with a Tour Guide.
+These online sessions provide an introduction to the Legislative Assembly and allow for discussion on broader concepts, such how a bill becomes a law or the levels of government. - 3.
 Use the MLA Finder to find out more about your school's MLA, including biographical information, recent speeches and votes, and the address of their local constituency office.

-- 4. Invite your school's MLA to visit the classroom to discuss issues of importance to your students or have them write a letter or email to the MLA. - Complete activities, such as Library Statues (who appears on the Parliament Buildings and why?) or Calendar Conundrum (a day in the life of an MLA).
+- 4. Invite your school's MLA to visit the classroom to discuss issues of importance to your students or have them write a letter/email to their MLA. - 5.
+Complete the Calendar Conundrum (a day in the life of an MLA) or Library Statues (who appears on the Parliament Buildings and why?) activities.